Publication Planning and Development

 This program is designed for professionals involved in:

 - Medical Affairs

 - Medical and scientific Publication Planning and Development

 Upon completion of this module, learners should be able to:

-- List and describe the components of a publication plan
+- List the components of a publication plan

 - Outline process steps and considerations for developing a publication for a clinical trial

-- Describe the role of a medical writer in the publication process and differentiate medical writers from ghost writers
+- Examine the role of a medical writer in the publication process and differentiate medical writers from ghost writers

-- Identify and explain the role of various guidances that govern medical publications
+- Identify the role of various guidances that govern medical publications